Over the past few weeks we’ve been doing a bit of spring cleaning here at KEXINO Towers.

 So Facebook’s new plan is that customer-focussed companies produce their amazing content and pay Facebook to get it to the people that have “liked” their page.
 The belief is that if the content is seen as being sufficiently “wow” then the people who receive it will not only “like” it, but they will comment on it or share it.
 This is then interpreted by Facebook that Company X is producing good stuff, so the next time the business shares something on their timeline it gets pushed out even further.

-What’s a Startup / Small Business To Do?
+What’s a Startup Or Small Business To Do?

 That’s all fine and dandy.
 But what about the millions of start-ups and small businesses that have listened to people like yours-truly and built-up a following on Facebook, but can no longer reach their audience without putting their hands in their pockets?
 Companies that don’t have the budget to continually reach an audience that they were previously reaching for free, and whose content – while perhaps not earth-shattering – was certainly seen to have value in the minds of their followers?

 The thing about Facebook is that it’s a bit like the telephone.
-It’s a really good way to chat to someone, however it’s not that great for selling.
+While they’re both a really good way to chat to someone, they’re not that great when used for selling.

 Facebook’s old model had two tiers – “free” and “paid”.
 Free was setting-up your Facebook brand page and promoting it to get your target audience to “like” it.
 Once you had done that you could create your content, ply your wares, interact with your followers, and so on.